Short Bio

 I am interested in research relating to machine learning and computer vision.
 My research focuses on developing algorithms to learn and design effective models across several domains including audio, vision, language, and multi-agent systems.

-Thanks for your interest in joining!
-Due to the number of emails, I am unable to respond to all.
-Please start your email with "I have read the notes to prospective students." and follow the instructions below.
+Thank you for your interest in joining!
+Due to the high volume of emails, I am unable to respond to everyone.

 -

-To prospective Ph.D. students:
+To prospective Ph.D. students at Purdue:

 - Email me your CV, transcript, research experience, and a topic of interest.
 Explain why your background is suitable and how it fits in the group.
+Keep it brief.
+Finally, list which of the three papers you have read.

-- To master/undergraduate students at Purdue: To get a sense of what we work on, please read at least one paper for which I am the first or last author.
-Email me your CV, transcript, time commitment, e.g., 15 hours per week for six months, and how you plan to be involved.
+- Email me your CV, transcript, time commitment, e.g., 15 hours per week for six months, and how you plan to be involved.
+Finally, list which of the three papers you have read.